awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 ### Finding an AWS account canonical user ID<a name="finding-canonical-id"></a>

 The canonical user ID is associated with your AWS account\.
-This ID is a long string of characters, such as `79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be`\.
+This ID is a long string of characters, such as:

+`79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be`

 For information about how to find the canonical user ID for your account, see [Finding the canonical user ID for your AWS account](finding-canonical-user-id.md)\.

 You can also look up the canonical user ID of an AWS account by reading the ACL of a bucket or an object to which the AWS account has access permissions\.
 When an individual AWS account is granted permissions by a grant request, a grant entry is added to the ACL with the account's canonical user ID\.

 **Note**
-If you make your bucket public \(not recommended\) any unauthenticated user can upload objects to the bucket\.
+If you make your bucket public \(not recommended\), any unauthenticated user can upload objects to the bucket\.
 These anonymous users don't have an AWS account\.
-When an anonymous user uploads an object to your bucket Amazon S3 adds a special canonical user ID \(`65a011a29cdf8ec533ec3d1ccaae921c`\) as the object owner in the ACL\.
+When an anonymous user uploads an object to your bucket, Amazon S3 adds a special canonical user ID \(`65a011a29cdf8ec533ec3d1ccaae921c`\) as the object owner in the ACL\.
 For more information, see [Amazon S3 bucket and object ownership](access-control-overview.md#about-resource-owner)\.

 ### Amazon S3 predefined groups<a name="specifying-grantee-predefined-groups"></a>

 Amazon S3 has a set of predefined groups\.
-When granting account access to a group, you specify one of our URIs instead of a canonical user ID\.
-We provide the following predefined groups:
+When granting account access to a group, you specify one of the Amazon S3 URIs instead of a canonical user ID\.
+Amazon S3 provides the following predefined groups:
 + ****Authenticated Users group**** – Represented by `http://acs.amazonaws.com/groups/global/AuthenticatedUsers`\.

   This group represents all AWS accounts\. **Access permission to this group allows any AWS account to access the resource\.** However, all requests must be signed \(authenticated\)\.
 **Warning**
-When you grant access to the **Authenticated Users group** any AWS authenticated user in the world can access your resource\.
+When you grant access to the **Authenticated Users group**, any AWS authenticated user in the world can access your resource\.
 + ****All Users group**** – Represented by `http://acs.amazonaws.com/groups/global/AllUsers`\.

   **Access permission to this group allows anyone in the world access to the resource\.** The requests can be signed \(authenticated\) or unsigned \(anonymous\)\.
 Unsigned requests omit the Authentication header in the request\.